vchrombie/grimoirelab-toolkit/README.md

-Toolkit of common functions used across GrimoireLab projects.

 This package provides a library composed by functions widely used in other GrimoireLab projects.
 These function deal with date handling, introspection,